 It was very enjoyable watching the boats and the people come and go.
 There were long queues for the MONA ferry, and others boarding the black and pink MONA ROMA bus.
 There was even a larger coach waiting to take passengers to the Museum of Old and New Art, so Berriedale was clearly the place to be seen on Boxing Day.

 The other ferry operators were busy too.
 Families were clambering aboard the Emmalisa, one of Captain Fell’s Historic Ferries, for a brief cruise around the Derwent River.
 Other tourists were taking brochures for the Bruny Island Adventure Cruise and the Peppermint Bay catamaran that heads to Woodbridge each day.

-All around me, there were groups in catch-up mode from earlier festivities.
-Some were taking advantage of the free WiFi to make plans (as I was, booking a flight for Gavin with Par Avion Wilderness Tours).
-Others were simply sitting, their eyes shaded by sunglasses, maybe ruing their over-indulgence at the Christmas table.
+All around me, there were groups in catchup mode from earlier festivities.
+Some were taking advantage of the free WiFi to make plans (as I was, booking a famil flight for Gavin with Par Avion Wilderness Tours).
+Others were simply sitting, their eyes shaded by sunglasses, maybe regretting their over-indulgence at the Christmas table.
 Not a cross word was spoken anywhere, nor did anyone seem to be in a rush.
 And that to me is the joy of Boxing Day.

 If you like this article about Tasmania, and you’d like to read more, just subscribe to our newsletter or join us on social media via Facebook, Twitter, Pinterest or Instagram.
 If you really like this article, and you want others to see it, you can choose one of the “share” options below.
 We’d love that!

 Comments relevant to this article are always most welcome, just leave a reply below.
 But first… please confirm the date of this article.
 Have you found something current, or is this ancient information?
 Either way, thanks for your company and come back again soon.